yashs97/object_tracker/README.md

 Authors: Sterling James and Yash Shah

-### Use MobileNet to detect objects and then track them using the SORT (Simple Online RealTime Tracking) algorithm.
+### Use MobileNet to detect objects and then track them using the SORT (Simple Online RealTime tracking) algorithm.